mjv2146/uber-nyc/README.md

-# Uber
+# Uber Data Analysis
 - This project studies New York for hire vehicle data.

 ### Tasks
-I consider two questions for the data:
+I perform two analyses of the data:
-1. I study the determinants of driver pay.
+1. What determines driver pay.
-2. I study how locations differ in their inflows and outflows.
+2. How locations differ in their inflows and outflows.

 ### Findings
 **Driver Pay**